Rhode Island Nursing Programs and Degrees Guide

 - Highest graduation rate: Salve Regina University 72%.1

-Below you will find profiles of several undergraduate and graduate nursing programs offered in Rhode Island.
+Below you will find more information about the undergraduate and graduate nursing programs offered in Rhode Island.

 Salve Regina University’s Bachelor of Science in Nursing (BSN) program prepares students to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 The four-year, 132 credit program includes field experience and clinical practicums totaling 850 hours.
 In addition to general college coursework, nursing majors will focus on a rigorous nursing curriculum that includes the completion of a senior thesis, a capstone project, and a course that prepares students to take the NCLEX.
 Nursing majors may also want to become involved on campus by joining the Student Nurse Organization (SNO) or Sigma Theta Tau, the honor society for nursing students.

-New England Tech provides flexibility for current registered nurses, who already hold an associate’s degree in nursing, with the fully online RN to BSN (Bachelor of Science in Nursing) program.
+New England Technical Institute, or New England Tech, provides flexibility for current registered nurses, who already hold an associate’s degree in nursing, with the fully online RN to BSN (Bachelor of Science in Nursing) program.
 Students fulfill degree requirements, which include seven general courses and nursing coursework, on a part time basis and all coursework is completed online.
 A clinical practicum totaling 60 hours is also required.
 Classes span 10 weeks and are held in quarter sessions.
 Four quarters make up each year.
 Nursing majors will take such classes as health assessment across the lifespan, ethical issues in nursing, leadership and management, and applied research statistics.

 University of Rhode Island